sanjeevkomma/Message_Broker/Kafka/README.md

+# Definition
+* Kafka = Kafa is a Streaming Platform
+* Kafka is distributed system , which means it can scaleup as needed

+# ToRead
+* Kafka can process large amount of data in a short amount of time.
+* Kafka has low latency, making it possible to process the data in real-time.
+* Kafka is written in Scala & Java

 # Terminology
 * Fault tolerance
 * Resilient
 * Broker = Server
+* Kafka Node = Kafka Server
 * Publish = Write
 * Subscribe = Read
 * Topic = Logic name / Logical entity which will be sending the data